-- a) Establish a no net loss/net gain approach to protecting and restoring ecosystem function in the System. - b) Establish reach-based targets for ecosystem protection that take into account existing and planned development, as well as Land Management Classification delineation. - c) Adhere to the principles of the mitigation hierarchy of avoidance, minimization, and restoration, as follows: - i.
+- a) Establish a no net loss/net gain approach to protecting and restoring ecosystem function in the System. - b) Adhere to the principles of the mitigation hierarchy of avoidance, minimization, and restoration, as follows: - i.
 Avoid: Prevent impacts through project relocation, changing the project scope and/or project timing. - ii.
 Minimize: Minimize impacts through project design modifications that reduce the extent, duration, and/or intensity of unavoidable impacts. - iii.
 Restore: Restore or rehabilitate areas that have been exposed to impacts that could not be avoided or minimized. - iv.
 Offset: Offset permanent losses to native ecosystems through restoration, creation or protection of native ecosystems where residual impacts cannot be addressed by avoidance, minimization, or mitigation.